ibm-cloud-docs/databases-for-mongodb/howto-ops-manager.md

 {{site.data.keyword.databases-for-mongodb}} Enterprise Edition offers an HTTPS accessible endpoint for the Ops Manager user interface.

 {{site.data.keyword.databases-for-mongodb}} Enterprise Edition also offers both private and public cloud service endpoints.
-If you want to access the Management UI from a browser that is not on the private network, you must take these additional steps:
+If you want to access the Management UI from a browser that is not on the private network, you must take these additional steps as listed in the [Connecting Through Private Endpoints](/docs/messages-for-rabbitmq?topic=cloud-databases-service-endpoints##private-endpoint-connections) documentation for {{site.data.keyword.cloud}} Databases.

-* Ensure your IBM Cloud account is [enabled for private endpoints](https://cloud.ibm.com/docs/account?topic=account-service-endpoints-overview).
-* Create a virtual machine (VSI) that runs Linux
-* Configure a user account with SSH access
-* From your workstation, run `ssh -D 2345 user@vsi-host` This starts an SSH session and open a SOCKS proxy on port 2345 that forwards all traffic through the VSI
-* Configure your browser to use a SOCKS5 proxy on `localhost:2345`
-* From your browser, navigate to the {{site.data.keyword.databases-for-mongodb}} Enterprise management endpoint URL.
-For example: `https://bfdb-4263-8ad2-c9a4beaf4591.8f7bfc8f3faa4218afd56e0.databases.appdomain.cloud:323232`
+After you have configured your environment for private endpoint access, you can navigate to the {{site.data.keyword.databases-for-mongodb}} Enterprise management endpoint URL from your browser.
+For example, `https://bfdb-4263-8ad2-c9a4beaf4591.8f7bfc8f3faa4218afd56e0.databases.appdomain.cloud:323232`

 ## Ops Manager API key creation and usage